- Oilfield Experience

-Borehole instability creates unwanted drilling issues such as stuck pipe, hole enlargement and lost circulation when drilling horizontally through coalbed methane on exploratory wells.
-In coalbed formations, instability is often caused by the type of drilling fluids used, as well as fluid invasion during drilling and completion operations.
+Wellbore instability creates unwanted drilling issues such as stuck pipe, hole enlargement and lost circulation.
+In coal bed formations, instability is often caused by the type of drilling fluids used, as well as fluid invasion during drilling and completion operations.
 Whole fluid invasion can cause cleated formation damage of the coal beyond repair.
-The Mannville coals in Alberta Canada are notoriously difficult to drill and prevent fluid loss, which often leads to a collapse of the highly cleated coal.
+The Mannville coals in Alberta Canada are notoriously difficult to drill and prevent fluid loss, which often leads to a collapse of the highly-cleated coal.

-The operator set out to drill a 1,350m (4,430’) horizontal section of the Mannville coal after kick off point at 1,150m (3,773’) to build angle through the cleated coal seam to the horizontal section.
-The angle would hold to total depth (TD) or 2,560m (8,400’) without drilling fluid losses, hole collapse or damaging the quality of the production zone for producing methane gas.
+The operator set out to drill a 1,350 m (4,430-ft.) horizontal section of the Mannville coal after kick-off point at 1,150 m (3,773-ft.) to build angle through the cleated coal seam.
+The angle would hold to total depth (TD) or 2,560 m (8,400-ft.) and prevent drilling fluid losses, hole collapse or damaging the quality of the production zone for producing methane gas.